Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Dramatis Personae

 \paragraph{Canonical edge weights} There is a special choice of edge weights which comes from the R-charges of the fields in the quiver theory.
 Since the quiver is the dual diagram, each arrow\footnote{We can choose the direction of an arrow such that the white (or black) node is on its left as long as the convention is consistent.} corresponds to an edge in the tiling.
 As each arrow is physically a multiplet, we can relate its R-charge $R$ to the corresponding edge in the tiling as follows.
 As an edge always belongs to two faces, we can connect the centre points of the faces and the two endpoints of the edge to form a rhombus.
 Then the rhombus angle $\theta$ satisfies $2\theta=\pi R$, where $2\theta$ is the angle of the rhombus at the vertex that has in common with the edge.

 In particular, the edge would then have length $2\cos(\theta)$.
 This is often the situation for isoradial dimers whose faces can all be inscribed in a circle of the same radius.
 Nevertheless, as discussed in \cite{Bao:2021fjd}, this R-charge/rhombus angle setting could also be extended to non-isoradial dimers if one thinks of zero or negative edge lengths.
-Then the \textbf{canonical weight} of an edge is $2\sin(\pi R/2)$.
+Then for convenience, we say that the \textbf{canonical weight} of an edge is $2\sin(\pi R/2)$.
 With such canonical weights, one can find many interesting features of quiver gauge theories regarding the Newton polynomials and Mahler measures.
 See \cite{Bao:2021fjd} for more details.
+The point is that with the canonical edge weights gives a natural way of fixing the coefficients in a Newton polynomial.

 \begin{example} Let us consider the tiling in Figure \ref{dimerexample}(a).

 The canonical weight for an edge is always $\sqrt{2}$.
 Using \eqref{dimer2polynomial}, one can find that the curve is given by